Drones can deliver supplies on Mount Everest this year, and it may change climbing forever

 “They had to keep going up and down the mountain twenty times to first figure out the route and then come back for the equipment.
 I had heard they use drones in China to help with this on another mountain, so I thought ‘why not here?’” he said.

 Around the same time, Raj Bikram, CEO of Airlift Nepal, was in touch with the Khumbu municipality for 3D-mapping Mount Everest using drones when the region’s mayor asked how much weight the drones could carry.
-In April 2024, with the help of two drones donated by China’s DJI, Airlift began experimenting.
+In April 2024, with the help of two drones donated by China’s DJI, and working with the Sagarmatha (Nepal’s name for Everest) Pollution Control Committee, Airlift began experimenting.

 “In the beginning, because it was also our first time at the Everest Base Camp, we were not sure how the drone would perform at that altitude and at that temperature,” Bikram said.
 Visibility and wind speeds are among the main challenges.
 It took a month for them to learn the terrain.